-In this reference we’ll look at how to setup a Shopify Products API connection.
+In this reference we’ll look at how to setup a Shopify Products integration.

 We’ll use SyncWith to get your Shopify Product Data into Google Sheets.
 Please see our Shopify Guide to see a full listing of all our Shopify connections, templates, tutorial and specific Shopify use cases.

 shopifyyou’ll get a few results, this guide deals with moving Shopify Product data into Google Sheets.
 You can check out our guides for Shopify Orders and General Shopify API GraphQL Queries.

 As a reference this connector utilizes the Shopify Product API, if you’re curious about calling the api directly we have published a comprehensive Shopify API Guide.
 You can read the official Shopify API specs at https://shopify.dev/api/admin-rest/2022-04/resources/product#top.